Terry Kinard, Greater South Plains FCA Area Director

 Terry has been associated with FCA most of his life.
 He grew up on the South Plains of Texas in Lamesa and played football at Angelo State University.
-Immediately he went into coaching at Baylor University in 1973.
-Later he coached at the University of Texas–Arlington and Liberty University in Lynchburg, Virginia before moving back into high school coaching.
-In 1988 Kinard was selected as South Plains Coach of the Year, and the following year awarded Top Of Texas Coach of the Year.
+Immediately, he went into coaching at Baylor University in 1973.
+Later, he coached at the University of Texas–Arlington and Liberty University in Lynchburg, Virginia before moving back into high school coaching.
+In 1988, Kinard was selected as South Plains Coach of the Year, and the following year awarded Top Of Texas Coach of the Year.
 Prior to becoming FCA Area Director, Terry was a school administrator for 18 years, the last 16 at Frenship ISD, a suburb of Lubbock.
 Throughout his career in education, Terry received both Principal of the Year in Texas and Texas Administrator of the Year awards respectively.
 When he was appointed as Area Director for FCA, he was quoted, “I cannot believe I get to work directly with coaches and young people again.
 This is where I started, where I had so much passion to make a difference.”
 Terry’s wife, Sherri, is a retired school teacher now working in the funeral ministry.
-They have two daughters, Kenzi- Head Basketball Coach at Whiteface High School and Maddie- recent graduate of Texas Tech University.
+They have two adult daughters, Kenzi and Maddie.

-Brandi Cantrell, Texas Tech University Women's Athletic Chaplain
+Brandi Cantrell, Texas Tech University FCA Women's Athletics Chaplain

-Brandi graduated from Lubbock’s Coronado High School and attended Baylor University on a volleyball scholarship, where she earned a BS in Education.
+Brandi graduated from Lubbock’s Coronado High School and attended Baylor University on a volleyball scholarship, where she earned a B.S. in Education.
 She coached volleyball for the next 10 years serving as Head Volleyball Coach at Canyon, Amarillo Tascosa, and Lubbock Coronado.
 She took Tascosa to the State Semi-finals in 2000 and Coronado to the State finals and earned State AAAAA Coach of the Year in 2004.
 At that time, God called Brandi into foreign missions where she served Him in Vienna, Austria for 8 years.
 Brandi joined FCA as a result of the FCA women's ministry initiative to bring more women into field ministry for FCA.
 Brandi ministers to Texas Tech coaching staffs, conducts chapels and Bible studies with teams and individual athletes.
 Brandi is also the FCA National Director for the NCAA Volleyball Final Four, and serves on the FCA International Ministry Council and numerous other state and national committees.
 Brandi is a member at LakeRidge United Methodist Church, and was also recently recognized by Lubbock YWCA with the 2019 Women of Excellence Award for Religion.

-Corbin Young, Texas Tech University Men's Athletic Chaplain
+Corbin Young, Texas Tech University FCA Men's Athletics Chaplain

 David Sparkman has been associated with FCA for almost all of his coaching career.
-He graduated from Alice High School and received his BS Degree from Texas A&M in 1979.
+He graduated from Alice High School and received his B.S.
+Degree from Texas A&M University in 1979.
 His coaching career began in 1980 in Cuero, where he first learned about serving as a Huddle Leader for FCA.
 After coaching stints in Sugarland, Grand Prairie, and Lubbock Coronado, he became Head Coach and AD at Panhandle High School in 1998.
 He coached a 14-1 football team to the state semifinals in 2003, earning Super Team Coach of the Year honors from the Amarillo Globe.
 Since, he has served at Canyon and Shallowater High School.
 Sparkman comes to the South Plains FCA after serving as Defensive Coordinator at Wayland Baptist University since 2011.
 Area Director, Terry Kinard recalls, "In 2010, when we began to rebuild our local FCA, I traveled to every high school and junior high in our 28 counties.
 I found only 18 FCA Huddles.
-David, and his wife, Kellye were keeping the one at Shallowater alive and functioning.
-He has attended FCA Camps and taken athletes there; he understands our mission.
+David, and his wife, Kellye, were keeping the one at Shallowater alive and functioning.
+He has attended FCA Camps and taken athletes there for many years; he understands our mission.
 We are so blessed he is now a member of our staff!"
 David and Kellye are founding members of The Message in Lubbock and have two adult children: Zachary and Maci.